-In justified exceptions (such as for a final thesis), TU and UdK members as well as other users with a valid library card can view items in the Central Library in the non-lending collection on site.
+Users with a valid library card can take reference materials from the shelves in the open access area and view them on site.
+Please follow the instructions for the use of study/workstations.
+Reference materials from the closed stacks as well as rare books and interlibrary loans that cannot be borrowed can be viewed on site in the Central Library in justified exceptional cases (e.g. a thesis).
 Please use our registration form and include which items you would like access to and why.
 We will contact you to arrange further details and an appointment.
 At the moment, appointments are offered Monday to Friday from 10 to 16:00.
-In the Architecture and Art Studies Department Library, from Monday to Friday from 12-18:00, on-site use is currently only possible for one person at a time.

 You can submit a scan request for journal articles and book chapters which are only available in print in the Central Library, Architecture and Art Studies Library, Physics Department Library, Economics & Management Library, as well as the Mathematics Library.
 This service is free of charge for all members of TU Berlin.